Japanese circle lens – A visual trick for anime cosplayers

 This pair has an amazing design; I couldn’t see the pixilation at all.
 They are 14.5mm as well, but they look slightly bigger to me.
 I think this is where the pupil enlargement is most apparent, because I normally don’t go for colour lenses outside of brown.
 These would be amazing for cosplay.

 Circle lens #4: Geo Angel Gray and Green

-Alas, my love for GEO lenses is obvious. www.prettycirclelens.com has a vast selection of GEO lenses, and if you become a collector of these lenses and fall in love with GEO like I've done, this is another great site to see.
+Alas, my love for GEO lenses is obvious.
 Honestly, when I wear the Angel series, I start to think of the CGI versions of Alvin and the Chipmunks.
-Some may disagree and be put off by the aesthetic, but I love it and I think it's super cute.
+Some may disagree and be put off by the aesthetic, but I love it and I think it’s super cute.

 Circle lens #5: Dueba Big DM23 Brown

 Oh.
 My.
 Word.
-These circle lenses are impossibly cute on all levels, courtesy of www.koreabigeyes.com.
-These are the biggest pair I received; they are 14.5 but the colour gives them the appearance of 16.0mm.
+These circle lenses are impossibly cute on all levels.
+These are the biggest pair I’ve ever worn.
+They are 14.5 but the colour gives them the appearance of 16.0mm.
 HUGE.
 My sister was extremely honest when explaining how ginormous my eyes looked; apparently she thought I looked like an alien.
 My mother went in another direction and said I looked like a living baby doll.
 I am definitely going to make use of these for Halloween.
 Maybe an Alien Doll?